kaycix/northcoastcnpsnursery/_pages/spring-sale.md

 layout: splash
 # tried to inherit from sale layout which inherited from splash layout but splash layout was called first? resulting in blanks where sale defined variables

-banner:
-    excerpt: Spring sale pages are under construction and shared to a limited audience.
-Please don't share publicly.

 classes: wide spring-sale

 title: <a href="/sale/">Spring Native Plant Sale</a>